 Tax on savings interest

-In the current tax year, anyone with taxable income of less than £16,850 will have no tax to pay on interest received.
-This figure is calculated by adding the £5,000 starting rate limit for savings (where 0% of the interest is taxable) to the current £11,850 personal allowance.
-However, it is important to note that if your total non-savings income exceeds £16,850 then the starting rate limit for savings is unavailable.
+If you have taxable income of less than £17,570 in 2021-22 you will have no tax to pay on interest received.
+This figure is calculated by adding the £5,000 starting rate limit for savings (where 0% of the interest is taxable) to the current £12,570 personal allowance.
+However, it is important to note that if your total non-savings income exceeds £17,570 then the starting rate limit for savings is unavailable.

-In addition to the starting rate for savings, there is also a Personal Savings Allowance (PSA) that was launched in April 2016.
-This allowance means that for basic-rate taxpayers, the first £1,000 interest on savings income is tax-free.
-For higher-rate taxpayers, the tax-free personal savings allowance is £500.
-Anyone earning over £150,000 will not benefit from the new PSA.
+There is also a Personal Savings Allowance (PSA) that can be beneficial to many savers.
+This allowance ensures that for basic-rate taxpayers the first £1,000 interest on savings income is tax-free.
+For higher-rate taxpayers the tax-free personal savings allowance is £500.
+Taxpayers earning over £150,000 do not benefit from the PSA.

 Taxpayers that have overpaid tax on savings interest can submit a claim to have the tax repaid.
-Claims can be backdated for up to four years after the end of the current tax year.
-This means that claims can still be made for overpaid interest dating back as far as the 2014-15 tax year.
-The deadline for making claims for the 2014-15 tax year is 5 April 2019.
+Claims can be backdated for up to four years from the end of the current tax year.
+This means that claims can still be made for overpaid interest dating back as far as the 2017-18 tax year.
+The deadline for making claims for the 2017-18 tax year is 5 April 2022.